tbrlpld/blog/content/depend-on-abstractions-rather-than-implementations-in-python.md

 ## How Is This Helpful?

 While somebody is developing the `ConcreteClass`, they might consistently add and remove methods and attributes.
-In the meantime, we might want to make use of some features they have already implemented in another section of the app (we are working on the consumer).
+In the meantime, we are working on the consumer and might want to make use of some features that is already part of the concrete class.

 If we don’t have an abstract interface in-between the consumer and the concrete implementation, we might start using functionality that is later removed from the concrete implementation.

 On the other hand, if we do have an abstract base class, then we on the consumer side know which functions we can rely on using.
-Also, the abstract base class tells any developer of the concrete implementation which attributes and methods should be included in the concrete implementation.
+Also, the abstract base class tells the developers of the concrete implementation which attributes and methods should be included in the concrete implementation.
 They can extend this functionality, but they can not remove any features (otherwise their class remains abstract and can not be instantiated).

 One requirement here is, of course, that the interface is stable.
 If somebody keeps adding and removing methods and attributes in the abstract base class, then nothing is won.
 But, it is much easier to keep something abstract stable than it is to keep a concrete implementation stable.